genepattern/RandomForest.GPU/docs/tutorial.md

 ## Summary

-This repository is a GenePattern module written in [Python 3](https://www.python.org/download/releases/3.0/).

-It processes files into DataFrames and performs random forest classification (uses LOOCV (leave-one-out cross validation) in the case of cross-validation) on them using rapidsAI cuML's [RandomForestClassifier](https://docs.rapids.ai/api/cuml/stable/api/#cuml.ensemble.RandomForestClassifier), generating an accuracy score, a prediction results file (.pred.odf) that compares the "true" class to the model's prediction, and a feature importance file in the case of test-train prediction that uses a training dataset.
-Created for module usage through optional arguments for classifier parameters.
+The module processes files and performs random forest classification (uses LOOCV (leave-one-out cross validation) in the case of one dataset rather than test-train prediction used for two datasets) on them using rapidsAI cuML's [RandomForestClassifier](https://docs.rapids.ai/api/cuml/stable/api/#cuml.ensemble.RandomForestClassifier), generating a prediction results file (.pred.odf) that compares the "true" class to the model's prediction, and a feature importance file in the case of test-train prediction that uses a training dataset.
+It also includes options for importing and exporting trained model files as well as various parameters for the algorithm itself.
+Created for GenePattern module usage through optional arguments for classifier parameters.

 ## Source Links
 * [The GenePattern RandomForest-GPU source repository](/../../)